On the stability of multi-dimensional rarefaction waves I: the energy estimates: Introduction

-where $g = - c^2 dt + \sum_{i=1}^2 (dx^i - v^idt)^2$ is the acoustical metric.
+where $g = { - c^2 dt^2} + \sum_{i=1}^2 (dx^i - v^idt)^2$ is the acoustical metric.
 Our goal is to study a family of singular solutions called rarefaction waves.
 The region of rarefaction wave is foliated by characteristic hypersurfaces called rarefaction wave fronts.
-These rarefaction wave fronts all emanate from an initial surface (curve in two dimension case).
+These rarefaction wave fronts all emanate from an initial surface ({a curve in the two-dimensional case}).
 The expansion of the characteristic hypersurfaces provides the physical mechanism to resolve the discontinuous singularities at the initial surface.

 The aim of this paper is to establish a stable nonlinear energy estimates of rarefaction waves for ideal polytropic gas, \emph{without loss of derivatives}.
 In particular, we provide a detailed geometric description of the rarefaction wave fronts.